minhazkamal/IUT_CDS_Management_System/README.md

 - Selling products to customers
 - Purchase stock from associated dealers
 - Create, Read, Update and Delete (CRUD) operation on inventory management system

+#### Features available for STAFF:

+- Login operation using providing proper credentials
+- Changing the credentials of its own
+- Selling products to customersPurchase stock from associated dealers
+- Purchase stock from associated dealers
+- Create, Read, Update and Delete (CRUD) operation on inventory management system